BAPTISMAL FONT – Womb of the Church

 The baptismal font in the language of the Church Fathers is the Divine Womb whence we receive the second birth as child of God.
 Baptism is truly a birth.
 It represents the womb of our Church, wherein the spiritual birth of the faithful takes place, where the consequence of original sin is removed and the catechumen is united to the person to ‘The Body of Christ’ (Holy Church), and to open the door of salvation and eternal life to him or her.

 The baptismal font also symbolizes the tomb of our Lord.
 Baptism is both death and new birth and it serves as a tomb and womb at once, as the same moment, one dies and is born, death of the old man, in solidarity with Adam and birth of a new man, united in Christ.
 Its water destroys one’s old life, drowning the old man and begets new life in Christ.
+When not in use, the Baptismal Font should be covered, with cover of cloth, wood or other material and nothing should be placed over it.

 No photo description available.